An Experiment in Writing – Part 21: More on Exposition via Dialogue – Holmeses&Watsons

 Enjoy!

 Think I’m onto something?
-Take a class with me or schedule a critique of your work.
+Take a class with me, schedule a critique of your work, or buy me a coffee.

 Think I’m an idiot?
 Let me know in a comment.